barakdf/Unix-File-System/README.md

   * fd parameter will be the file descriptor of the file, returned from myopen()
   * buf parameter is a provided char* from the user that will be filled with the content from the file.
   * count parameter is the off-set that tells the program how many chars to read from the file.
-* return the number of bytes that we read.
+  * RETURN the number of bytes that we read.

 handle write/read file pointer: